 Contributions to the Field

-As president of the Binda Foundation, Mr. Hosking has worked to diversify the board in order to widen its perspective.
-The executive director of the Binda Foundation, Ms. Nancy Taber, describes Mr. Hosking as following the example of Mr. and Mrs. Binda through his thoughtfulness, humility, and his ability to view the big picture, think creatively, and his openness to new ideas in addressing an issue.
-He has also pushed to reaffirm the foundation’s focus on education by concentrating giving on early childhood development.
+As president of the Binda Foundation, Hosking has worked to diversify the board to widen its perspective.
+Nancy Taber, executive director of the Binda Foundation, notes that Hosking follows the example of the Bindas through thoughtfulness, humility, an ability to view the big picture, thinking creatively, and an openness to new ideas in addressing an issue.
+Hosking also pushed to reaffirm the foundation’s focus on education by concentrating giving on early childhood development.
 The Binda Foundation has supported and worked with the Great Start Collaborative in Calhoun County, which offers a variety of services and support functions for families as a way to encourage early childhood education.
 This program offers access to a vast number of books aimed at young children, to community events, to family coaches, and facilitates connections with childhood resources in the community.
-Mr. Hosking is also a strong supporter of the Learning to Give initiative of the Council of Michigan Foundations, and serves on his church board.
+Hosking is also a strong supporter of the Learning to Give initiative of the Council of Michigan Foundations, and serves on his church board.

-Mr. Hosking was interviewed regarding his insights and experiences in working with Michigan’s philanthropic community and the Our State of Generosity (OSoG) partners.
-The following are selected quotations from his interview specifically related to the five organizing themes of the OSoG project.
+Hosking was interviewed about insights and experiences in working with Michigan’s philanthropic community and the Our State of Generosity (OSoG) partners.
+The following quotes relate to the five organizing themes of the OSoG project.